AnLuoRidge/bank-marketing-data-mining/README.md

 The data set is from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/bank+marketing).

+The following is part of the report.
+Please check the full PDF version in this repo.

 # Introduction
 This project aims to predict the subscription of the deposit based on provided data set.
 The data set is from direct marketing campaigns of a Portuguese banking institution.
 There are 21 attributes provided which can be divided into the bank client information, campaign data, and social and economic index.